1956 Our Legacy

 1976 Preco Industries, Inc. is Founded

-Jack Pierson bought Gramling Tool and Die Company in 1976, changing the name to Preco Industries, LLC.
+Jack Pierson bought Gramling Tool and Die Company in 1976, changing the name to Preco Industries.
 The company was known at that time as a hydraulic die cutting press manufacturer.
 Then, fiber optic photocell capabilities enabled registration of imaged materials to a die, and CCD machine vision systems soon allowed registration in three axes simultaneously.
 The company maintained a loyal customer base even in difficult economic times, providing automated die cutting and screen printing equipment for non-metallic materials processing.

 1932 – 2016